Social Security debate in the United States: Alternate views

 President Ronald Reagan stated in October 1984: "Social Security has nothing to do with the deficit...Social Security is totally funded by the payroll tax levied on employer and employee.
 If you reduce the outgo of Social Security that money would not go into the general fund to reduce the deficit.
 It would go into the Social Security trust fund.
-So, Social Security has nothing to do with balancing a budget or erasing or lowering the deficit."
+Therefore, Social Security has nothing to do with balancing a budget or erasing or lowering the deficit."

 The claims of the probability of future difficulty with the current Social Security system are largely based on the annual analysis made of the system and its prospects and reported by the governors of the Social Security system.
 While such analysis can never be 100% accurate, it can at least be made using different probable future scenarios and be based on rational assumptions and reach rational conclusions, with the conclusions being no better (in terms of predicting the future) than the assumptions on which the predictions are based.
 With these predictions in hand, it is possible to make at least some prediction of what the future retirement security of Americans who will rely on Social Security might be.
 It is worth noting that James Roosevelt, former associate commissioner for Retirement Policy for the Social Security Administration, claims that the "crisis" is more a myth than a fact.

 The Social Security public trustees including Charles Blahous warned in May 2013 that the "window for effective action" to take place was "rapidly closing", with less favorable options available to rectify the problems as time passes.

 Proponents of the current system argue if and when the Trust Fund runs out, there will still be the choice of raising taxes or cutting benefits, or both.
 Advocates of the current system say that the projected deficits in Social Security are identical to the "prescription drug benefit" enacted in 2002.
 They say that demographic and revenue projections might turn out to be too pessimistic—and that the current health of the economy exceeds the assumptions used by the Social Security Administration.

 These Social Security proponents argue that the correct plan is to fix Medicare, which is the largest underfunded entitlement, repeal the 2001–2004 tax cuts, and balance the budget.
 They believe a growth trendline will emerge from these steps, and the government can alter the Social Security mix of taxes, benefits, benefit adjustments and retirement age to avoid future deficits.
 The age at which one begins to receive Social Security benefits has been raised several times since the program's inception.